jimregan/notes/_drafts/2026-02-12-hungarian-notes.md

 * **kövess be** – follow (on social media)
 * **ha még nem tetted** – if you haven’t done so yet
 * **van** – there is / exists

-If you’d like:
-– tone breakdown (why it’s ironic), or
-– morphology drill on *munka* vs *magánélet*, or
-– common workplace vocabulary cluster.

 -----